 Summer education programme 2020

-The summer education programme (or Summer Provision) 2020 includes:
+A summer education programme (or Summer Provision) ran in Summer 2020.
+It included:

 - A modified July Education Programme (or July Provision) for children with significant special education needs

 - A DEIS schools summer camp programme for primary and post-primary schools for students at risk of educational disadvantage